 How to Root Samsung Galaxy J7 using PC

 Now that we’re done with the preparations, it is now time to root your Samsung Galaxy J7.
 In this tutorial, we will be using two software, One Click Root and Dr.fone.
 You are free to choose which one you will be using.

 Download it here: One Click Root, dr. fone

 - Now that you’ve downloaded and installed the software, you may now connect your Samsung Galaxy J7 to a computer using a compatible USB cable.
 Launch the software.

 If you are using dr.fone, just look for the “Root” option on the list of dr.fone toolkit.
 If you are on Android 4.2.2 and above, there should be a pop-up window on your phone’s display.
 Just go ahead and press the “OK” button.
 This will allow the USB debugging, which would then allow dr.fone to automatically read and connect your phone to the computer to start the root process.

 On the One Click Root, it is almost the same process.
 Connect your phone on the computer using a compatible cable, and allow USB debugging option via the Developers Option.
 If your developer option is not yet enabled, you can turn this on by going to Settings, About device, and tap on Build number 6-7 times.
 After giving the permission, you can now launch the One Click Root, and wait for the rooting process to finish.
 That’s basically for the One Click Root.

 For dr.fone, continue the process below.

 - Allow the software to detect your smartphone.
 This could sometimes take a while.
 Once detected, your phone is now ready for the root process.
 Just click the “Root Now” option.
-There may appear a pop-up on your device asking if you want to root your handset.
+A pop-up on your device may appear asking if you want to root your handset.
 Confirm the process, and wait until it is finished.
 This may take a while.